 All you need is watercolors, straws, and paper.

-These templates you see above are part of my Rainy Day Art & Craft Book which you can access in my printables library by the end of this month or just sign up now for the three templates using the yellow button below.
+These templates you see above are part of my Rainy Day Art & Craft Book which you can download HERE (no need to subscribe!).

 Mix some water into the paints using a paintbrush and drop a few droplets of the paint by holding your brush on top of the paper (or just use a dropper to make it easy if you have one at hand).

 Let your child blow at the paint on the paper.

 The angle of the straw will determine the movement of color splashes.